TaoChan1005/cronjob/README.md

 ## Not only for Nextcloud
 ### As a base image to execute local script

+RUN_ON_STARTUP: if true, cron will run once at startup

 # Nextcloud Cron Job Docker Container